Agoric/agoric-sdk/packages/ERTP/docs/INPUT_VALIDATION.md

 This document will only analyze `AmountMath.coerce`, but the methodology for validating inputs remains the same for the ERTP functions.

-`AmountMath.coerce` takes a `brand` and an `amount` and returns a new `amount`, but throws if the amount does not match the brand, or if the amount is not a valid amount generally.
+`AmountMath.coerce` takes a `brand` and an `amount` and returns a new `amount`, but throws if the amount's brand is not identical to the `brand` argument, or if the amount is not a valid amount generally.
+(Note that we do not check whether the `assetKind` according to the `brand` argument matches the implicit `assetKind` of the `amount` argument's value.
+This is because checking the `assetKind` according to the `brand` would currently require an asynchronous call on the brand.)

-For `coerce` to work according to spec, if the user passes in an invalid brand or an invalid amount, we must throw.
+For `coerce` to work according to spec, if the user passes in an invalid brand or an invalid amount, the function should throw.

 ## Valid amounts